carlfranklin/MAUIAndroidFS/README.md

 ## Overview

 I have a confession to make.
 We're actually going to create a **Foreground Service** as opposed to a **Background Service**.
+In Android, there is a distinction.

-Background services do not need to display a notification to the user while it is running.
+> Background services can not display a notification to the user while it is running.
 However, since Android 8.0 (API level 26), the system places restrictions on what such services can do while they are running in the background, in order to conserve system resources.
 This means that you can't ensure that your service will always be running.
+>

-Foreground services are one of the most reliable ways to ensure that your service is not stopped by the Android system to reclaim resources.
+> Foreground services are one of the most reliable ways to ensure that your service is not stopped by the Android system to reclaim resources.
 Foreground services can display notifications while they are running.
+>

 I want a service that